b63/WordsWithTrees/docs/iteration_report_6.md

 ## Completed
 Ted worked on implementing the feature to enable a user to sell a tree branch and the unit test for this feature.
+Nico worked on creating the buying features for the marketplace including developing testing functionality.
+His updates only have to be merged to master.
 Bhavin finished writing more comphrehensive tests for the backend tile rendering program, including checks to make sure that only the  branches that are actually visible in a tile are being reported as being visible in the output JSON file.
 He also finished writing the API for requestion tiles/zoom information from the application that will be used by the client-side code to draw the tree.
 Progress was made in the using the tile to render the tree in the front end, but it is not in working condition yet, so it's not yet commited to master.

 ## Problems and Struggles